Categoricity and multidimensional diagrams: Continuous independence relations

-In compact classes, one can take an ultraproduct of brimmed systems and it will still be brimmed.
+In compact classes, one can take an ultraproduct of limit systems and it will still be limit.
 In fact, we will see that the existence of such a uniform extension is very powerful, so we call independence relations with this property \emph{nice}: